-The Massdrop 20 Degree Ultralight Quilt is a technical backpacking and camping quilt with a venting foot box that’s primarily designed for ground use.
+The Massdrop x EE 20 Degree Ultralight Quilt is a technical backpacking and camping quilt with a venting foot box that’s primarily designed for ground use.
 While you can use this quilt for top insulation in a hammock, the strap system is permanently attached to the quilt and clearly intended to be used when sleeping on the ground on top of a sleeping pad.
-While this quilt doesn’t have all of the premium features of high-end technical quilts made by cottage manufacturers, it beats the pants off the bed-like quilts offered by Sierra Designs, NEMO, and Therm-a-Rest and is a better value for your dollar.
+While this quilt doesn’t have all of the premium features of high-end technical quilts made by cottage manufacturers, it beats the pants off the bed-like quilts offered by Sierra Designs and NEMO and is a much better value for your dollar.

 - Made in the US specifically for Massdrop

 - 14 oz of 750 fill power down

 - 2.5″ loft